UK meets energy firms but no help yet for hard-hit consumers - ExBulletin

 UK meets energy firms but no help yet for hard-hit consumers

-LONDON (AP) British Prime Minister Boris Johnson and senior ministers held inconclusive talks Thursday with energy companies amid growing pressure to help residents cope with soaring gas and electricity prices .
+LONDON — British Prime Minister Boris Johnson and senior ministers held inconclusive talks with energy companies on Thursday amid growing pressure to help residents cope with soaring gas and electricity prices.

 Johnson, who is in his final weeks as Prime Minister, joined Treasury Chief Nadhim Zahawi and Business Secretary Kwasi Kwarteng in the meeting with companies including Scottish Power, EDF and Centrica.
 But with Johnson insisting that major budget decisions should be left to his successor, the talks have brought no relief to Britons struggling with a cost of living crisis.